Photo: Tommy Simonsen

 Included Activities

+Here are some of the activities you can look forward to during our Arctic expedition.
 Thanks to the ship’s compact size, we can access areas larger vessels cannot, providing a more intimate and exclusive Arctic experience.
-Here are some of the activities you can look forward to during our expedition:

 Preparing for Your Adventure

 You will receive a recommended packing list, additional trip details, and a suggested reading list in preparation for your Arctic Expedition.
-This information will cover everything you need to complete before your arrival, as well as what you'll need while onboard the ship, exploring the Svalbard landscape, or touring Longyearbyen.
+This information covers everything you need to complete before your arrival, as well as what you'll need while at Isfjord Radio, on board the ship, exploring the Svalbard landscape, or touring Longyearbyen.

 Trip Costs